cljacoby/aws-notes/readme.md

   * Copy the AMI from region to another
   * Laucnh an EC2 from the copied AMI

+### EBS vs Instance Store
+* Instance store volumes are sometimes called **Ephemeral** storage
+* Instance store volumes cannot be stopped, and if the underlying instance or hypervisor fails you will lose your data
+* EBS backed instances can be stopped, and you will not lose data if the isntance is stopped
+* You can reboot either the EBS isntane or EC2 isntnace and not lose your data
+* By defualt, both an Instance Store and EBS root volumes will be deleted upon EC2 termination; however, with EBS you can tell AWS to keep the root volume

 ### EBS Encryption
 * Snapshots of encrypted volumes are encrypted automatically
 * Snapshots of encrypted volumes cannot be unencrypted, and will always stay encrypted